vessl-ai/archived-images/README.md

 # images

-SavviHub images for experiment and workspace
+VESSL images for experiment and workspace

 ## Image Description
 ### Data science packages (DS)
-All **SavviHub Images** have the most used data science python package installed.
+All **VESSL Images** have the most used data science python package installed.
 The full list of **DS** packages are as follows.
 ```bash
 numpy, scipy, pandas, matplotlib, scikit-learn, opencv-python, seaborn, plotly, tqdm
 ```